taksug229/soccer-metrics/README.md

 ### Background
 Soccer is the most popular sport in the world with about [3.5 billion fans](https://sportsshow.net/top-10-most-popular-sports-in-the-world/) worldwide— more than basketball, baseball, and american football fans combined.

 I’ve been a fan of soccer for about 20 years so I was interested in knowing more about the sport.
+I wanted to analyze which metric mattered to wins.
 I gathered stats from the last 10 years from soccer leagues in England, Spain, Germany and Italy.
 I chose these 4 leagues because they were the only countries that had an UEFA Champions League champion in the last 10 years.
 The UEFA Champions League is considered the most competitive competition in the world so I made sure I was to taking stats from the best leagues.

 ![CL Winners](img/CL-winners.png)